 Turkey: protecting schools and hospitals against earthquakes

-The earthquake in the Izmir region at the end of October showed once again how urgent it is to secure buildings.
+The earthquake in the Izmir region in October 2020 showed once again how urgent it is to secure buildings.
 In 1999, the major earthquake in Istanbul caused severe damage and killed more than 17,000 people.
 While the houses in the historic old town were generally able to withstand the quake, newer builds collapsed.
 One study showed that in 2006, around 1,580 public buildings in Istanbul alone were not earthquake-proof.
-Since the start of the programme, 1,100 of these have already been rebuilt or renovated, and there are plans to provide close to 500 more buildings with earthquake protection.
+Since the start of the programme, 1,400 of these have already been rebuilt or renovated, and there are plans to provide close to 100 more buildings with earthquake protection.
 Today, 1.6 million people are already benefiting from the new and renovated buildings.

 Nearly half of the buildings are schools, but they also include hospitals, administrative buildings and residential accommodations.
 The programme funds are also financing measures to improve disaster protection, provide equipment and training to ensure better communication in emergencies, and training for volunteer helpers.
 The measure is just one part of the comprehensive “master plan for Istanbul” that was developed after the 1999 earthquake.